oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/auxiliary-images.md

    $ cp /tmp/mii-sample/model-images/model-in-image__WLS-AI-v1/model.10.properties ./models
    $ cp /tmp/mii-sample/model-images/model-in-image__WLS-AI-v1/archive.zip ./models
    ```
-   The optional `domain.spec.configuration.model.auxiliaryImages[].sourceModelHome` attribute can be configured to reference this directory.

 1. Use one of the two options listed below to create the auxiliary image using a small `busybox` image as the base image.
    - Option 1 - Use the `createAuxImage` option of the [_WebLogic Image Tool_ (WIT)](https://oracle.github.io/weblogic-image-tool/userguide/tools/create-aux-image/) to create the auxiliary image.
 Run the following command: